PTNobel/ptnobel.github.io/src/index.md

 # Bio

-I am a PhD student at the University of Utah working with Professor [Srikanth Iyengar](http://www.math.utah.edu/~iyengar/), broadly interested in commutative algebra, homotopy theory, and computer formalization of mathematics.
+I am a PhD student at the University of Utah working with Professor [Srikanth Iyengar](http://www.math.utah.edu/~iyengar/).
+I graduated from the University of Washington in Spring 2022 with a BS in Computer Science & Mathematics.
+I'm broadly interested in commutative algebra, homotopy theory, and formalization/verification.

 # Papers